Pythons-And-Ladders/the-coke-can-project/README.md

 ## Project Overview

-The purpose of this project is to design and develop an intelligent data routing system for a WSN.
-The primary goal is to enhance **energy efficiency**, while ensuring **reliability**, **extensibility** and **flexibility** in data management.
-This includes both a theoretical design and the physical implementation of a working WSN.
+The purpose of this project is to design and develop an intelligent edge processing framework for data routing within a WSN.
+The primary goal is to enhance **data transfer reliability**, while ensuring **flexibility** and **extensibility** in system design.
+This includes both a theoretical design and the physical implementation of said design onto a LilyGO T-Beam Supreme (acting as a WSN node).

 **Key Features**
 - **Metadata Management**: Efficient assignment and management of data metadata.